Rubble Removal and Reconstruction Reform Tracker

 Mandate Use of Quarries for Disposal

 Weak enforcement – dumping continues in unregulated coastal and valley sites; quarry rehabilitation remains largely voluntary.
+MoE oversight is embedded in LEAP’s E&S arrangements, with WB-supervised compliance, but national binding force of earlier circulars still requires decree.

 Ministry of Environment